TCGA's Study of Acute Myeloid Leukemia

 What have TCGA researchers learned about acute myeloid leukemia?

 - Relatively few mutations were found per AML patient; an average of 13 mutated genes per tumor were found, as opposed to breast, lung or pancreatic cancer, which often have hundreds.

 - Recurrently mutated genes can be clustered into nine categories based on the gene's function or pathway involvement, including:

 - Transcription factor genes, which are involved in gene regulation and were observed to often aberrantly fuse together during cell division

-- NPM1 genes, commonly involved in AML chromosomal abnormalities
+- The gene encoding nucleophosmin (NPM1), commonly involved in AML chromosomal abnormalities

 - Myeloid transcription factors, important for blood cell development

 - Cohesin complex genes, which are key in mitosis

 - Signaling genes, crucial for controlling cell growth and proliferation

 - Integrated previously fragmented genomic information, providing a comprehensive picture of the cancer.